 The MLS is entrenched as our country’s greatest real estate search tool.
 It has the power to find homes based on very specific criteria in just about any market, but I digress.
 As I alluded to previously, the MLS is reserved for those that want to work with licensed agents and brokers.

 But what about those sellers that elect to go about the selling process alone?
 What about those owners looking to sell that have essentially written off the idea of working with licensed brokers and agents?
 Where do their properties end up?
-As you may have already guessed, those homes that don’t end up on the MLS are essentially what we in the business refer to as off market real estate deals.
+As you may have already guessed, those homes that don’t end up on the MLS are essentially what we in the business refer to as off-market real estate deals.
 Quite simply, if a home for sale is not on the MLS, it’s “off the market.”
 But again, what exactly does that mean?

 In the event sellers choose to forgo enlisting the services of an agent or broker, they are left with a secondary, but nonetheless viable selling option: the for sale by owner (FSBO) route.
-As its name suggest, FSBO means the owners are taking on the responsibility of selling the home themselves.
+As its name suggests, FSBO means the owners are taking on the responsibility of selling the home themselves.
 Instead of the home being listed in a huge database like the MLS, the fate of the home is solely on the shoulders of the owner.
 In the right hands, an FSBO is an intriguing proposition.
 However, selling a home is no small task.
 If you choose to go this route, be sure you know what you are doing.